Essays help us get to know you as a person and learn what motivates you.

 Essay B: Why this program now?
 What are your personal and professional objectives, and how will the Stanford MSx Program help you achieve them?

-Your answers to the two essays questions combined may not exceed 1,200 words.
+Your answers to the two essays questions combined may not exceed 1,150 words.
+We recommend up to 750 words for Essay A and up to 400 words for Essay B.

 - 12-pt. font size